rails/rails/guides/source/autoloading_and_reloading_constants.md

 It could be the case that some particular file or directory name does not get inflected as you want.
 For instance, `html_parser.rb` is expected to define `HtmlParser` by default.
 What if you prefer the class to be `HTMLParser`?
 There are a few ways to customize this.

-The easiest way is to define acronyms in `config/initializers/inflections.rb`:
+The easiest way is to define acronyms:

 ```ruby
 ActiveSupport::Inflector.inflections(:en) do |inflect|